VirtualFlow/VFLP/README.md

 ### Contributing

-If you are interested in contributing to VirtualFlow, please see the file [CONTRIBUTING.md](CONTRIBUTING.md) and the file [CODE_OF_CONDUCT.md](file CODE_OF_CONDUCT.md).
+If you are interested in contributing to VirtualFlow, whether it is to report a bug or to extend VirtualFlow with your own code, please see the file [CONTRIBUTING.md](CONTRIBUTING.md) and the file [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md).

 ### License

-The project ist distributed under the GNU GPL v3.
-Please see the file [LICENSE.md](LICENSE.md) for more details.
+The project ist distributed under the GNU GPL v3.0.
+Please see the file [LICENSE](LICENSE) for more details.

+### Contact

+If you have any questions, or would to get in touch with us, please contact Christoph Gorgulla (cgorgulla@g.harvard.edu).